Top Best Homemade Dog Food Recipes

 • frying oil

 Directions: Cook the chicken, rice, and veggies separately.
-Once they are ready, pour them into a large bowl and stir till ready.
+Once ready, pour them into a large bowl and stir till ready.

 • 3 cups of meat